inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/funding.md

   --filepath "./vocabularies-future.yaml" \
   --origin "./my-funders.yaml"
 ```

+In the `vocabularies-future.yaml` defined above, the `origin` in `funders.args` is the default location of your funder records.
+The `--origin` option of `vocabularies import` defines the location of your custom funder records.
+If you just put your funder records in the default location of `./vocabularies/funders.yaml`, you do not need to specify the `--origin` option of `vocabularies import`.

 In addition, you can also update vocabulary records in case you updated the source data file using the `vocabularies update` command: